Share this:

 Yes, riders may bring packages onboard MetroNow! vehicles.
 Packages may not take a seat, and operators cannot assist customers with packages.

-Will MetroNow! accept Fare Deal or MVP cards?
+Does MetroNow! accept Fare Deal or MVP cards?

 How do riders know where to meet their driver?

 When riders book a trip, the app will assign a “virtual pick-up point.”
 Check the app for walking directions and to follow the driver’s progress in real time.
+If a rider selects curb-to-curb service, the vehicle will meet outside the address entered when the trip was scheduled.

 How do riders pay for rides?